Kenneth Nicholls

-Kenneth W. Nicholls, Irish academic and historian, is a widely respected Irish historian.
+Kenneth W. Nicholls (1934 – 25 May 2025) was an Irish academic and historian, notable for his work on the late medieval and early modern period.
+He was the subject of a festschrift in 2014.

+Work

-Nicholls came to national and international prominence as the author of Gaelic and Gaelicised Ireland in the Middle Ages, first published in 1972, and reprinted in 2003.
-He is particularly regarded among his peers for his deep knowledge of late medieval and early modern historical sources in Irish, Latin, French and English languages.
-His areas of professional interests include:
+Nicholls worked at the Dublin Institute for Advanced Studies for a period during the 1960s.
+He was a member of staff of the history department in University College Cork until his retirement in 2004.
+He came to national and international prominence as the author of Gaelic and Gaelicised Ireland in the Middle Ages, first published in 1972, and reprinted in 2003.
+He was particularly regarded among his peers for his deep knowledge of late medieval and early modern historical sources in the Irish, Latin, French and English languages.

+Nicholls' areas of professional interests included: